1In the seventeenth year of Pekah the son of Remaliah, Ahaz the son of Jotham king of Judah began to reign.

 17King Ahaz cut off the panels of the bases and removed the basin from off them, and took down the sea from off the bronze oxen that were under it and put it on a pavement of stone.

-18The covered way for the Sabbath that they had built in the house and the king’s entry outside, he caused to go around the house of Yahweh because of the king of Assyria.
+18The covered place for the Sabbath that they had built in the house and the king’s entry outside, he removed from the house of Yahweh because of the king of Assyria.

 19Now the rest of the acts of Ahaz that he did, are they not written in the Book of the Chronicles of the kings of Judah?